Rev. Matthew Johnson

 Uncertain of what the future was going to hold, Matthew finished out his B.S. in Biochemistry and held various leadership positions in the campus ministry.
 Once he embraced his calling to go to seminary, Matthew decided to first complete a B.A. in Religious Studies.
 After concluding his degrees at UNCG in 2016, Matthew and his wife, Lindsay, married and moved to Atlanta, GA so that he might earn a Master of Divinity from Candler School of Theology at Emory University.
 This seminary education took three years to achieve, during which time Matthew spent time with vulnerable people at Gwinnett Medical Center as a chaplain, served as the ministry intern at The Table Atlanta, and became the student pastor of Campbellton United Methodist Church.

-Matthew knew that he was meant to serve God in NC, so after his seminary education was complete the destination was clear as day!
-The Western North Carolina Conference of the UMC felt that Matthew’s gifts and talents would be serve Glencoe and so he was appointed the pastor.
-Matthew loves to get to know people, hearing their stories, and learning from everyone’s life experience.
+Matthew knew that he was meant to serve God in NC so, after his seminary education was complete, the destination was clear as day!
+The Western North Carolina Conference of the UMC felt that Matthew’s gifts and talents would best serve Glencoe and so he was appointed pastor in July 2019.
+Matthew loves to get to know people, hear their stories, and learn from everyone’s life experience.
 His door is always open to anyone who would like to speak with him.

 In 2012, Matthew met Lindsay, who, unbeknownst to him at first, would later become his life partner and wife, in the very same campus ministry at UNCG.
 She also graduated with both a B.A. and M.A. from UNCG.
-Lindsay and Matthew have been married since 2016 and live with their 3-year-old boxer-terrier named Gracie and 7-month-old cat, Tucker.
+Lindsay and Matthew have been married since 2016 and live with their boxer-terrier, Gracie, and kitten, Tucker.